unitejs/engine/assets/README.md

-The main contents of the application are in the www folder, it is created this way to allow for platform wrappers at a higher level.
+The main contents of the application are in the www folder, it is created this way to allow for platform packaged versions at a higher level.

 The following pre-requisities are needed

     npm -g install gulp [or] yarn global add gulp

-Once the above pre-requisites are installed you can install the npm packages for the app by running the wolling commands from the www folder.
+Once the above pre-requisites are installed you can install the npm packages for the app by running the gulp commands from the www folder.

     npm install [or] yarn install

-# Gulp Tasks
+## Gulp Tasks

-The following gulp commands are then available for the app.
+The following gulp commands are available for the app.

 * build
 * theme-build